mozilla/data-docs/cookbooks/realtime_analysis_plugin.md

 2. Writing the analysis code/business logic

-   The analysis code allows one to aggregrate, detect anomalies, apply machine learning algorithms etc.
+   The analysis code allows one to aggregate, detect anomalies, apply machine learning algorithms etc.

 3. Writing the output code